 This document describes the procedures by which personnel may be examined and if successful, certificated in relation to underwater inspection and non-destructive testing.
 The scheme is intended to meet the majority of users' requirements to provide industry with an assured minimum standard of proficiency.
 The specialist user may add specific tests or requirements related to their own needs.
-The examination procedure is designed to test the candidate's grasp of the methods and techniques, and his/her understanding of the operations he/she performs.
+The examination procedure is designed to test the candidate's grasp of the methods and techniques, and their understanding of the operations they perform.
 The examination procedure involves written and practical tests, where appropriate.